nbarre29/gcp-practised/spring-boot-Kubernetes-2/hello-jdbc-master/README.txt

 Got the error:
 Sorry, remote connections ('webAllowOthers') are disabled on this server.

-Added the property in application.properties to fix the above error. spring.h2.console.settings.web-allow-others=true
+Added below property in application.properties to fix the above error. spring.h2.console.settings.web-allow-others=true

 References: